shalamand3r/IconSurGUI/README.md

 Q) Why does it say I need to download the "IconSur Binary?"

-A) You are using an older version of IconSurGUI.
-Download the latest release here: https://github.com/salameanon/IconSurGUI/releases
+A) You are using an older version of IconSurGUI or you modified IconSurGUI's resources folder.
+(Re)Download the latest release here: https://github.com/salameanon/IconSurGUI/releases

 ------------------------------------------------------------------

-Q) Every time I start IconSurGUI it gives me an error "Hmm..." with a message saying it couldn't find the IconSur binary.

-A) A hidden file named "IconSur" is in the "Resources" folder of IconSurGUI.
-You probably deleted the file or I forgot to bundle it with the latest release.
-Simply download IconSur again from Rikumi's github and replace the file located in IconSurGUI->Contents->Resources.
-###### To get to the package contents of IconSurGUI, right click the application and press "Show Package Contents"